-The Spanish moss draped trees lined the soccer golf course as me and my boys tried out this new-to-us sport.
-Georgia has several courses, but we played Sea Palms in St. Simons Island.
+The Spanish moss-draped trees lined the soccer golf course as me and my boys tried out this new-to-us sport.
+Georgia has several courses, and we had a blast when we played.
 One boy heading his soccer ball, one kicking it along, the other carrying it, running to catch up to play the next hole.

-The boys were all about the competition in this soccer golf game.
-I enjoyed taking in the beauty of a manicured golf course.
+The boys were all about the competition in this soccer golf game, while I enjoyed taking in the beauty of a manicured golf course.
 Foot Golf, soccer golf, whatever you call it, was so much fun.
-Here’s why, plus a guide to how to play and Georgia foot golf courses.

-The first tournament was played in the Netherlands in 2008 for foot golf.
+The first soccer golf tournament was played in the Netherlands in 2008.
 Georgia has a few courses, but the sport is still relatively new.
-So what is foot golf?
-It’s a combination of soccer and golf (soccer golf), played on a FootGolf course.
+So what is soccer golf?
+It’s a combination of soccer and golf, played on a FootGolf course.
 It’s more closely aligned with golf, though.

 Instead of hitting a ball with a club, you hit the soccer ball with your feet to see who can reach the hole in the least amount of kicks.